 In reality, small craft structures often comprise a set of transverse stiffeners that intersect a set of longitudinal stiffeners.
 This may be termed a "grid".
-Each point where a transverse member crosses a longitudinal member is termed an "intersection point".
+Each point where a transverse member

 In some cases, it is correct to take the stiffener span as the distance between adjacent intersection points, but in other cases this is too optimistic.
 The support which one set of crossing members offers to the other set is a complex function of the relative flexural rigidity (EI) and the grid dimensions between well defined supports such as bulkheads, side shell, partitions and other very deep members.
 This subclause provides procedures for determination of stiffener spans.